cloudogu/gitops-build-lib/README.md

 So we defined `HelmKubeval` as only needed to be executed on a `FLUX` operator.

 ## License
-Copyright &copy; 2021 - present Cloudogu GmbH
+Copyright © 2021 - present Cloudogu GmbH

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, version 3.